sailfish009/bsdf/SPEC.md

 Mappings consists of the identifier 'm', followed by a size item that represents the length of the mapping `n`.
-After that, `n` items follow, each time a combination of a string that represents the key (a size + data), and the value itself.
+After that, `n` items follow, each time a combination of a string that represents the key (a size + utf-8 encoded string), and the value itself.